VoltaicHQ/Progress-Sheet-Updater/README.md

 ## About

-This tool updates your [Voltaic Benchmark Progress Sheet](https://docs.google.com/spreadsheets/d/1yHj87rQNW2WsuH24UoKZajNwNpI6CVyUjR3AwBMbnnY/) with high scores and averages of completed challenges on [KovaaK](https://store.steampowered.com/app/824270/KovaaK_20/).
+This tool can update your Voltaic Benchmark Progress Sheet for both [Aimlab](https://docs.google.com/spreadsheets/d/11PMV6ACarUZKk16oSumx-3rZHGihOc89l-nrpcZ9qfM) and [Kovaaks](https://docs.google.com/spreadsheets/d/1qUzF2KHcfs_FgsaDFRfGsLgHhoC1Md5bzMOUbsYzSjg) with high scores and averages of completed tasks/scenarios.

 Run it before checking your progress sheet, or leave it running in the background to keep your sheet up-to-date as you play.

 If you use multiple configs you can just drag them into the .exe to make your life easier

-Easily keep track of additional scenarios beyond the scope of the Voltaic Benchmarks through the configuration file.
+Easily keep track of additional scenarios beyond the scope of the Voltaic Benchmarks through the configuration file (Kovaaks only).

 ## Updating

 If you want to update to a newer release all you have to do is download the newest one.
-Then move the ProgressSheetUpdater.exe over into your old folder.
+Unzip the files and move them over into your old folder.

 ## Quickstart Guide

 ####    This Guide is also available as a [video](https://www.youtube.com/watch?v=awBoG9Jy8CY) (please make sure to check the pinned comment of the video for further information)

-1. Make a copy of the [Voltaic Benchmark Progress Sheet](https://docs.google.com/spreadsheets/d/1yHj87rQNW2WsuH24UoKZajNwNpI6CVyUjR3AwBMbnnY/edit#gid=1324419980/) if you don't already have one.
+1. Make a copy of the Voltaic Benchmark Progress Sheet for [Aimlab](https://docs.google.com/spreadsheets/d/11PMV6ACarUZKk16oSumx-3rZHGihOc89l-nrpcZ9qfM), [Kovaaks](https://docs.google.com/spreadsheets/d/1qUzF2KHcfs_FgsaDFRfGsLgHhoC1Md5bzMOUbsYzSjg) or both if you don't already have them.
 This requires a Google account.

 2. Download and extract the latest release of this tool from [here](https://github.com/VoltaicHQ/Progress-Sheet-Updater/releases).
 I recommend [7zip](https://www.7-zip.org/) for extracting zip files.